Berlin to Budapest - 8 Days

 Berlin

 Guten Tag!
 Welcome to Germany.
 Your adventure begins with a welcome meeting at 6 pm tonight in Berlin.
-If you arrive early, you may like to take a Spree River cruise, visit the multiple museums and galleries at Kulturforum Potsdamer Platz or stop by the impressive Berliner Dom Cathedral.
-Tonight after your meeting, why not join your newfound travel pals for dinner?
+If you arrive early, maybe take a Spree River cruise, visit the multiple museums and galleries at Kulturforum Potsdamer Platz or stop by the impressive Berliner Dom Cathedral.
+After your meeting, why not join your newfound travel pals for dinner?
 Berlin’s food is a mix of classic German with Bavarian, Italian and Middle Eastern influences.
 But who can go past a traditional currywurst, schnitzel or pretzel together with a stein of beer.

 Berlin

-Set out to discover more of Berlin today, as you’ll have free time to enjoy it as you please.
-There are plenty of impressive sites for you to check out – the Brandenburg Gate, remnants of the Berlin Wall and the dominating Reichstag building – either on your own, during a bike tour or all at once from the observation deck of the Berlin TV Tower.
-There are also a couple of unique memorials, like the Jewish Memorial and the Topography of Terror, which are well worth your time.
-Tonight, maybe explore Berlin’s thriving foodie scene with a few dinner suggestions from your leader.
+Today is a free day to explore Berlin at your own pace.
+There are plenty of sites to see, including the Brandenburg Gate, remnants of the Berlin Wall and the imposing Reichstag building, whether on your own, on a bike tour, or all at once from the observation deck of the Berlin TV Tower.
+This afternoon, maybe visit the Jewish Memorial or explore the Topography of Terror.
+Tonight, why not discover Berlin’s thriving foodie scene with a few dinner suggestions from your leader.

 Dresden - Bastei

-This morning, say goodbye to Berlin and hop on an early train to Dresden.
-After checking in to your accommodation, travel to Rathen, where you can enjoy a hike to the sandstone pinnacles of Bastei.
-The unique rock formation offers some of Germany’s best views and is home to the remnants of the medieval Neurathen Castle.
-If a hike doesn’t take your fancy, you’re welcome to join in on the journey to Rathen and spend your time exploring the riverside village or stay in Dresden, immersing yourself in the city’s history and heritage.
+This morning, hop on an early train to Dresden.
+After checking into your accommodation, travel to Rathen, where you’ll set off on a hike to the sandstone pinnacles of Bastei.
+The rock formations offer some of Germany’s best views and are home to the remnants of the medieval Neurathen Castle.
+If hiking isn’t your thing, you’re welcome to join the journey to Rathen and spend your time exploring the riverside village or stay in Dresden and immerse yourself in the city’s rich history and heritage.

 Prague

-Leave Germany behind and board the train to Prague.
-You'll travel through the Labe Valley, with fairytale-like landscapes to the right and left.
-This is a gorgeous train journey, so grab a window seat if you can and get lost in the scenery!
-When you arrive, check-in at your hotel and then see the highlights on a leader-led orientation walk.
-Prague's architecture can be traced from the Middle Ages through to the avant-garde of the Gehry-designed Dancing Building (also called the Fred and Ginger Building).
-Finish with a visit to a Czech brewery, where you can sample a pilsner in its homeland.
-Spend your free afternoon at Prague Castle – the biggest in the Czech Republic – where you'll find the famous St Vitus Cathedral and Golden Lane.
-Continue to wander through the old Jewish Quarter to see what remains of the city's formerly significant Jewish community.
+Take a scenic train ride to Prague today, leaving Germany behind.
+Along the way, you’ll pass through the Labe Valley, with fairytale-like landscapes to the right and left.
+When you arrive, join your local leader on an orientation walk through town.
+Prague's architecture can be traced from the Middle Ages through to the avant-garde of the Gehry-designed Dancing House (also nicknamed Fred and Ginger).
+Finish your walk with a quick visit to a Czech brewery, where you can sample a pilsner in its homeland.
+This afternoon is free for you to explore at your own pace.
+Maybe visit Prague Castle, the biggest in the Czech Republic, where you'll find the famous St Vitus Cathedral and Golden Lane.
+Later today, maybe wander through the old Jewish Quarter to see what remains of the city's formerly significant Jewish community.

 Prague